liveshadow/liveshadow.github.io/README.md

 * GitHub Web Flow
 * GitHub Collaboration
 * GitHub Command Line
-* And just basically an intro to everything GitHub
+* And basically an intro to everything GitHub